jdickey/jdickey.github.com/_posts/2014-10-20-piscine-unrelated-i-wonder-how-hard-it-would-be.md

 ---
 layout: post
-title: piscine-unrelated: I wonder how hard it would be...
+title: piscine-unrelated&#58; I wonder how hard it would be...
 date: 2014-10-20 10:52:04 GMT
 updated: 2015-02-16 00:06:00 SGT
 category: